bitboom/bitboom.github.io/_posts/2019-09-06-kpatch-build-internal.md

 tags: [kptach]
 ---

-# kptach-build
+# kpatch-build
 [Kpatch](http://bitboom.github.io/anatomy-of-kpatch) is a feature of the Linux kernel for livepatching made by Red Hat.
-kpatch-build is one of the kpatch modules that converts patches files into kernel module.
+kpatch-build is one of the kpatch modules that convert patch files into kernel module.
 ```c
 +---------+    +---------------------+    +--------------+
 | patch   |    | kpatch-build        |    | patch module |